 An hours walk from Yak Kharka the trail passes through Ledar before climbing along the east bank of Jasang Khola and descending to Thorang Phedi.

-Today we start early from Thorang Phedi and continue up hill before we reach the famous Thorang La Pass.
+continue uphill before we reach the famous Thorang La Pass (5,416m).
 The trail then drops down hill until we reach Muktinath.
-Muktinath is considered to be sacred by the followers of both Hinduism and Buddhism.
+Muktinath is considered to be sacred by the followers of both Hinduism and Buddhism, O/N stay in Muktinath (tea house services)

-Option: Muktinath to Tatopani has a big off road where the jeeps and buses are available where can arrive in one day Muktinath to Tatopani (hot spring) about 8 hours driving.
+Option: Muktinath to Tatopani has a big off road where the jeeps and buses are available where can arrive in one day Muktinath to Tatopani (hot spring) about 7 to 8 hours driving.

 Crossing the hanging bridge over the Kali Gandaki river, we reach the villlage of Shikha.
 From Shikha we walk for three more hours before we arrive in Ghorepani.